Don’t see Life Itself if you aren’t ready to fully engage and be in your feelings. Seriously.

 But knowing this about his style means learning that Life Itself begins with a red herring and caustic humor that swiftly turns to tragedy should be no surprise.

 Will’s (Oscar Issac) in the midst of a horrific mental breakdown.
 His wife has left him and Will’s clearly in unimaginable pain; so much pain he’s under a therapist’s ( Annette Bening) care.
-Watching him attempt to come to terms with it all is, painful.
+Watching him attempt to come to terms with it all is supposed to be painful.

 There aren’t many (mainstream) films that examine loss in this fashion.
 Fogleman’s decision to present how a mind broken by tragedy rewrites history to avoid facing an untenable truth is a good one.
 It presents the past (can’t hate on good flashback sequences) but keeps the story pressing forward without breaking the fourth wall.
 The climax is abrupt and duly explosive.